Mark Lewis-Francis: Career

+Lewis-Francis, a member of the Birchfield Harriers athletics club and known as the "Darlaston Dart", burst onto the scene at an early age but did not attend the 2000 Summer Olympics, instead competing at the World Junior Championships, in which he won gold.
 In 2001 Lewis-Francis won a World Athletics Championships 100 m quarter-final heat in 9.97 seconds, which would have been a junior world record, but a wind gauge malfunction meant it was unratifiable.